cheomanigua/godotdoc/content/docs/c#/classes.md

     // Property exposing private field _count (same as above, but shorter) public int Count => _count;

-    // Property to expose/access the field _age (same as above, but shorter style)
-    // In this case, there is no need to declare the private field _age. public int Age { get; set; }

     // Property to expose/access the fields _firstName and _lastName.
     // There is no need to declare _firstName and _lastName using this style.